Medical Assisting

 Semester Hours 3

-This course will give the student an overview of radiography and its role in health care delivery.
+This course offers an overview of radiography and its role in healthcare delivery.
 Topics will include safety and protection for patients and medical assistants.
-The student should be able to perform and process basic chest, abdomen, pelvis, sinus, and extremities radiographs.
+Students should be able to perform and process basic radiographs of the chest, abdomen, pelvis, sinuses, and extremities.
+This is a CORE course for the Medical Assisting program.

 MAT 220: Medical Office Insurance